UPPMAX/UPPMAX-documentation/docs/software/jobinfo.md

 - Step 5: If it can, remove it from the queue, start it, recalculate what nodes are free, look at next job and continue with step 4.
 - Step 6: If it can not, look at next job, and continue with step 4.

-As soon as a new job is submitted and as soon as a job finishes, SLURM restarts with step 1, so most of the time only jobs at the top of the queue are tested for the possibility to start it.
+As soon as a new job is submitted and as soon as a job finishes, Slurm restarts with step 1, so most of the time only jobs at the top of the queue are tested for the possibility to start it.
 As a side effect of this restart behaviour, START_TIME approximations are normally NOT CALCULATED FOR ALL JOBS.

 ### More about other jobinfo columns for waiting jobs